JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 To follow my interest in Data-Science, Digital Platforms and Sharing Economy:
 <br/><br/>
-I've took AirBnB data of Seattle city published on [Kaggle](https://www.kaggle.com/airbnb/seattle/data) to answer the following questions:
+I've taken AirBnB data of Seattle city published on [Kaggle](https://www.kaggle.com/airbnb/seattle/data) to answer the following questions:
 1. How can landlord increase his income by increasing his activity on AirBnB?

 2. When is the most profitable month to be landlord at AirBnB?